razoumov/chapel/03-domain-parallelism.md

 # I/O

-Let's write the final solution to disk.
+Let us write the final solution to disk.
 There are several caveats:

 * works only with ASCII
 * Chapel can also write binary data but nothing can read it (checked: not the endians problem!)